preservim/vim-pencil/README.markdown

 ### Auto-detecting wrap mode

-If you didn't explicitly specify a wrap mode during initialization, _pencil_ will attempt to detect it.
+If you didn’t explicitly specify a wrap mode during initialization, _pencil_ will attempt to detect it.

 It will first look for a `textwidth` (or `tw`) specified in a modeline.